everydeveloper/intermediate-python/responses/01-setup.md

 - `README.md`: a markdown file that details some info about the project
 - `dice-roller.py`: a Python file containing the code you'll be building off of

 Now that we have everything we need, we can actually begin writing our dice roller!
 Let's begin!

+Leave a comment with *your favorite dice-rolling game* to continue.